moleike/moleike.github.io/content/blog/thoughts-on-nix-and-scala.md

 ## Derivations

 To build packages with Nix you define a _derivation_.
-They are _pure_ functions, so the same input generate the same output: a unique path within the Nix store---which acts as the ground truth for all packages.
+They are _pure_ functions, so the same inputs always generate the same output: a unique path within the Nix store---which acts as the ground truth for all packages.

 From these derivations we piece together _build closures_: derivations together